Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: Power Minimization SLP in CR

 \section{Power Minimization SLP in CR}

-Before considering the robust SLP design, we first examine the simple case where the PBS shares its data and perfect CSI with the CBS.
-The SM for the PUs and CUs is constrained to be at least $\delta_p^0$ and $\delta_c^0$, corresponding to target SERs for these users.
-Here we focus on SLP designs that minimize the transmit power at the CBS and achieve the SM QoS constraints at the both the PUs and CUs.
+Before considering the robust SLP design, we first examine the simpler case where the PBS shares its data and perfect CSI with the CBS.
+The SM for each PU and CU is assumed to be constrained to be $\delta_{p,k}^0$ for $k \in \mathcal{K}$ and $\delta_{c,j}^0$ for $j\in \mathcal{J}$, corresponding for example to possibly different target SERs for each PU and SU.
+Here we focus on SLP designs that minimize the transmit power at the CBS and achieve the SM QoS constraints at both the PUs and CUs.